 Just one saleswoman out of the dozens of clerks noticed and pulled out a new wallet to show him... and he purchased it!
 Was she pushy?
 Was she creepy?
 Was she phony?

 How many of your customers would appreciate just a bit of that salesmanship?
-I’ll be lots.
+I’ll bet lots.

-Good selling is not what I experienced at a Robert Graham boutique in Las Vegas recently.
-The young associate just greeted me then followed me around the store holding up various shirts and telling me each was new while boringly giving me unwanted suggestions.
+Good selling is not what I experienced at a Robert Graham boutique in Las Vegas some time ago.
+A young associate greeted me and then followed me around holding up various shirts and telling me each was new while giving me unwanted suggestions.

 That’s not selling.

-There is a natural distrust for salesmen that comes from the suspicion that their objectives don’t coincide with our objectives.
+There is a natural distrust for salespeople that comes from the suspicion that their objectives don’t coincide with our objectives.

-A store and its employees need to embrace the idea that selling is a transference of feeling, that it helps shoppers, and gives them a human connection to their store’s products.
+Retailers and employees need to embrace the idea that selling is a transference of feeling, that it helps shoppers, and gives them a human connection to their store’s products.

 Good selling isn't about trying to pressure anyone.
 It's about helping people bridge the gap between what they have and what they want.

-Probably because everyone at the top of the retail brand hates to sell, when someone does announce a new sales training program, most employees react like a unicorn just walked in the store…stunned and confused.
+Probably because everyone at the top of the retail brand hates to sell when someone does announce a new sales training program, most employees react like a unicorn just walked in…stunned and confused.

 Yet everyone sells every day.
 In fact, there is not a stick of furniture you’re sitting on right now or a piece of clothing you are wearing that didn’t happen without someone selling it.

-Many untrained people working in retail think showing higher-priced merchandise is all about squeezing the most money out of every customer.
+Many untrained salespeople think showing higher-priced merchandise is all about squeezing the most money out of every customer.
 That's why they feel phony.
 That’s why merchandise sits.